solo-io/gloo/docs/introduction/architecture.md

 * The **Reporter** receives a validation report for every upstream and virtual service processed by the translator.
 Any invalid config objects are reported back to the user through the storage layer.
 Invalid objects are marked as "Rejected" with detailed error messages describing mistakes in the user config.
-* The final snapshot is passed to the **xDS server**, which notifies Envoy of a succesful config update, updating the Envoy cluster with a new configuration to match the desired state set by Gloo.
+* The final snapshot is passed to the **xDS server**, which notifies Envoy of a successful config update, updating the Envoy cluster with a new configuration to match the desired state set by Gloo.